Hotell/blogposts/2018-05/ts-react-default-props/blogpost.md

 ## TypeScript 3.0

-If you think that TypeScript team didn't noticed this "milion dollar problem", you're completely wrong.
+If you think that TypeScript team didn't noticed this "million dollar problem", you're completely wrong.
 Those guys love the community and trying to gives us the best JS type checker on the planet.
 So yeah, Daniel Rosenwasser created an issue recently about [better support for default props in JSX](https://github.com/Microsoft/TypeScript/issues/23812) which is targeted for TypeScript 3.0

 **TL;DR**:

 TypeScript will implement generic way (powered by conditional types, no magic strings or tightly coupling in compiler for specific technology/React) how to obtain **default props** and will reflect those within JSX, by looking up factory function definition, which is responsible for creating VirtualDom objects ( for React - `createElement` , for Preact - `h`,...).

-With that said, we are at the end of our jorney for solving the milion dollar problem, yay !
+With that said, we are at the end of our jorney for solving the million dollar problem, yay !

 ---